Pierre Marie Gallois: Biography

 Gallois retired from the Army in 1957.

-In 2003, he co-founded the Forum pour la France ("Forum for France"), which supports "sovereignty and independence of France".
+In 2003, he co-founded the Forum pour la France ("Forum for France"), which supports the "sovereignty and independence of France".
 Gallois campaigned against the Treaty establishing a Constitution for Europe.

 Gallois was a staunch supporter of Serbia during the Balkan clashes, and one of the main critics of NATO and its role in the Yugoslav crisis.

-Gallois died on August 24, 2010 at the age of 99.
+Gallois died on 24 August 2010, at the age of 99.